BAWAG

+BAWAG has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

 Bank für Arbeit und Wirtschaft

 BAWAG was founded in 1922 by the Austrian Chancellor Dr. Karl Renner as the Arbeiterbank (Austrian Worker's Bank), not so much to extend favourable terms of credit to ordinary people, but to spare them to resort to more capitalist institutions (cit.
 Renner).
 Socialist trade unions and the Großeinkaufsgesellschaft für österreichische Consumvereine (Austrian consumer associations procurement company) each hold a 40% stake in the bank.
 However, because of those close ties to the Social Democratic Party of Austria (SPÖ) and labour unions, BAWAG was forced to close in 1934 by the Austro-fascist government of Chancellor Engelbert Dollfuß.
 It resumed its operations after the end of World War II in 1947.

 In 1963, it took the name of Bank für Arbeit und Wirtschaft AG (BAWAG, translatable as "Bank for Labour and Business").
 The bank continued to have close relations to social democratic party SPÖ and the unions.
 The Austrian Trade Union Federation (ÖGB) retained 70% of the shares, the other 30% were held by the Konsum retail cooperative chain.
 In the 1970s, popular products were the Kapitalsparbuch (fixed-term savings passbook) and the Betriebsratskredit.
 At the same period, the bank actively used its finances to sponsor the promotion of Austrian contemporary art and culture.
 The BAWAG Foundation was established in 1974 with the goal of making art as accessible as possible to all people.
 The Foundation was closed in 2013.

 In 1979, parliament amended the Austrian Banking Act (Kreditwesengesetz or KWG), which now allowed the operation of branches.
 The BAWAG experienced rapid expansion throughout Austria, from an existing network of 26 offices to 120 by 1982.

 The shareholder Konsum went bankrupt in 1995, which sent shockwaves through the political landscape in Austria, especially for the social democrats.
 The Bayerische Landesbank bought the shares and increased its stake to 46%.